-Alkaline zinc-iron flow battery (AZIFB) is well suitable for stationary energy storage applications due to its high open-cell voltage, low cost, and environmental friendliness advantages.
-Currently, the AZIFB surfers from zinc dendrite/accumulation and relatively low operation current density.
+Alkaline zinc-iron flow battery (AZIFB) is well suitable for stationary energy storage applications due to its advantages of high open-cell voltage, low cost, and environmental friendliness.
+However, it surfers from zinc dendrite/accumulation and relatively low operation current density.

 The study was published in Nature Communications on June 7.